Uisge

 Uisge (pronounced: wisk, Scottish Gaelic: for water), also known as Skorpion, is a strategy board game created by Roland Siegers and published in 1984 by Hexagames in which two players attempt to be the first to flip all their playing stones on a rectangular grid.

 Gameplay

-Uisge is played on a rectangular game board of 42 squares and using twelve round stone game pieces, six white and six black, each with one blank side and one with a crown.
-To start, all stones are arranged blank side up.
-As in chess, the player controlling the white pieces moves first, followed by the player controlling the black pieces.
+Uisge is a game played on a rectangular game board consisting of 42 squares.
+The game utilizes twelve round stone game pieces, divided equally between white and black, with each piece having one blank side and one side with a crown.
+At the beginning of the game, all stones are placed on the board with the blank side facing up.
+Similar to chess,the player controlling the white pieces takes the first turn, followed by the player controlling the black pieces.

 On a player's turn, a stone can be moved in one of two ways: